CruncherBigData/Pentagram2021/solution/solutionOverview.md

 ![](../images/structurizr-SystemContext-key.png)
 C4-L1 System Context Diagram is the top-level diagram  of the Famacy Family System and is also the most abstract.
 It shows the big picture, how different users & systems interact with the Farmacy Family System as a whole, and how the System fits together with other existing software systems.

-All the users & systems details alreaqdy listed above.
+All the users & systems details already listed above.

 <hr/>